OutSystems/docs-product/src/building-apps/ui/patterns/web/navigation/sectionindex.md

 ---
 tags: runtime-traditionalweb;
-summary: Section Index organizes the content of a screen, enabling quick navigation within the page.
+summary: Explore how to implement and customize the Section Index UI Pattern in OutSystems 11 (O11) for efficient on-page navigation in Traditional Web Apps.
 locale: en-us
 guid: f3a3a460-60ea-4f88-9eb2-0fda7bce73b3
 app_type: traditional web apps